arrowhead-f/x509-profile/proposal.md

 ### 1.1 Relation to the IETF RFC 5280 X.509 Profile

-All certificate profiles in this document, with the exception of the _Manufacturer_ and _Transfer_ profiles of Sections X and Y, are _required_ to be strict subsets of the RFC 5280 X.509 profile, which regulates the use of X.509 certificates on the World Wide Web.
+All certificate profiles specified in this document are _required_ to be strict subsets of the RFC 5280 X.509 profile, which regulates the use of X.509 certificates on the World Wide Web.

 ### 1.2 Significant Terminology